exercism/rust/concepts/references/about.md

 A [reference][reference] is a pointer: an address in memory where a value is stored.

-To understand the use of references it is helpful to briefly review ownership.
-There is only one owner of a value at a time, and when the owner goes out of scope the value will be dropped, as exampled below
+To understand references it is necessary to understand ownership.
+Every value has a single owner, which is a scope.
+When the scope is exited, the value is dropped.
+For example:

 ```rust
 fn log(msg: String) { // msg takes ownership of the value passed to it